BuildMan-Alpha/AlphaHelp/helpserver/README.md

 npm update
 ```

-For a lightweight version of the help server, run the helpnosearch.js script.
+For a lightweight version of the help server, run the helpserver.js script with the -nosearch parameter.

 ```
-node helpnosearch.js
+node helpserver.js -nosearch
 ```

 The first time in, there will be no generated table-of-contents so you will need to refresh this, otherwise